MariaOnyshchuk/nlp_project/README.md

    ```bash
    jupyter notebook
    ```
-2. Open `propaganda_detection.ipynb`.[1]
+2. Open `propaganda_detection.ipynb`.
 3. Run cells sequentially to:
-   - Load and explore the dataset.[1]
+   - Load and explore the dataset.
-   - Preprocess text and engineer features.[1]
+   - Preprocess text and engineer features.
-   - Train and evaluate ML models.[1]
+   - Train and evaluate ML models.
-   - Optionally run RAG and ensemble experiments in the corresponding notebooks.[1]
+   - Optionally run RAG and ensemble experiments in the corresponding notebooks.

-Note: training some pretrained or RAG-based models can take up to several hours per run.[1]
+Note: training some pretrained or RAG-based models can take up to several hours per run.

 ## How to Run the Demo (Web UI)

-The `demo/` folder contains a simple web interface to interact with the trained propaganda detection models.[1]
+The `demo/` folder contains a simple web interface to interact with the trained propaganda detection models.

 Typical workflow (adjust names if your main script differs):